dhei/azure-content/articles/app-service-mobile/app-service-mobile-android-how-to-use-client-library.md

 ## <a name="adal"></a>How to: Authenticate users with the Active Directory Authentication Library

 You can use the Active Directory Authentication Library (ADAL) to sign users into your application using Azure Active Directory.
-This is often preferable to using the `loginAsync()` methods, as it provides a more native UX feel and allows for additional customization.
+This is often preferable to using the `login()` methods, as it provides a more native UX feel and allows for additional customization.

 1. Configure your mobile app backend for AAD sign-in by followin the [How to configure App Service for Active Directory login](app-service-mobile-how-to-configure-active-directory-authentication.md) tutorial.
 Make sure to complete the optional step of registering a native client application.